miminchandrank/Csv_data-analyst-/README.md

 - **Pandas**, **NumPy** – for data analysis
 - **Streamlit** – for building the user interface
 - **LangChain / RAG pipeline** – for intelligent Q&A (Retrieval-Augmented Generation)
+- **FAISS / Semantic Search** – for efficient query performance
 - **File handling & preprocessing** – for robust performance on large datasets

+---

+## 🙌 Feedback & Contribution

+I’d love to hear your feedback, ideas, or feature requests.
+Feel free to raise issues or submit pull requests.
+Connect with me on [LinkedIn](https://www.linkedin.com/in/miminchandrank)